Ipomoea aquatica: Health risk

 Many of the waters where water spinach grows are fed by domestic or other waste.
-Pigs in southeast Asia are a natural reservoir for the parasite Fasciolopsis buski.
+Pigs in southeast Asia are a natural reservoir for the intestinal parasite Fasciolopsis buski.
 Infections in the Mekong regions resulted from feeding on water spinach.
 Infections of F. buski in humans through water spinach can be anticipated.
 The infection can be prevented by proper preparation, such as frying or boiling.
 Contamination with thermotolerant coliforms (ThC) or protozoan parasites with fecal origin, are very likely when the water spinach is planted in wastewater fed urban systems.

 Water spinach has great potential as a purifier of aquatic habitats.
 It is an efficient accumulator of cadmium, lead, and mercury.
 This characteristic can be dangerous if water spinach is planted for human or animal feed in polluted aquatic systems.
 Mercury in water spinach is composed mostly as methylmercury and has the highest potential of becoming a threat to human health.
 The edible parts of the plant have a lower heavy metal concentration.
 The stems and bottom of the edible portion of the plant are higher in concentration and should be removed to minimize the heavy metal intake.